-We believe it is important that employees feel involved in the safety and health policy.
 When the policy plan for safety and health is drawn up or adjusted, they all play an active role in it.
 When a new employee comes to work at the location, we provide an extensive introduction to the safety and health policy, with any additional training and instructions if necessary.
 Such that this person is able to take measures when this is necessary.

 During team meetings, discussing possible safety and health risks is a permanent agenda item.
-This makes it possible to discuss matters and make immediate adjustments.
+This makes it possible to discuss matters with professionals, professionals in training and trainees and to make immediate adjustments.
 This makes employees familiar with giving feedback to each other.

-We inform parents about our activities regarding safety and health via the newsletter and via the parent committee.
+We inform parents about our activities with regard to the current safety and health policy and its evaluations via the newsletter and via the parent committee.
 If parents have questions, they will be answered on the spot if possible.
 If this question is of interest to several parents, it will also be included in the newsletter.
-The current Safety and Health policy plan and the evaluations can be found for all parents, professionals in training and trainees on our parent portal under the heading "my location", which also includes the protocols to which we refer in the policy plan.

-Support reporting complaints
+Support and reporting of complaints